 Bake about 8-10 minutes, or until firm.

 When I took out the jar of peanut butter, the dog jolted up and stared at me for the longest time wondering if I was going to give him any.
 Poor thing.
 I swear, he can smell it the instant I take the top off.
-Maybe it’s some kind of mental telepathy.
+Next time I’ll give him some and he can have as much as his heart desires.
+Or, until he chews the plastic which will be the end of that.

-Here is one of the most popular cookie recipes on my blog: Cream cheese cookies.
+Here is one of the most popular cookie recipes on my blog.
 These babies are a perfect snack, and if you’re not careful you could eat more than you think.
-I won’t judge though, I’ve done that plenty of times.

-One of my favorites no matter when I have them, these double peanut butter oatmeal chocolate chip cookies are everything you could ask for in a cookie.
+One of my favorites no matter when I have them, these are everything you could ask for in a cookie.
 Add some milk and you’re on your way!